 Dr Ruth Booth

 The designated Safeguarding person will be responsible on a regular basis for safeguarding training, or for ensuring that those named persons, listed by the Caim Council as working for the Community in either a paid or voluntary capacity, receive this training elsewhere.
+In the situation where further advice is required the Safeguarding officer of Coventry diocese (the diocese of our Episcopal visitor Bishop Christopher Cocksworth) can be contacted.

 Cathedral and Diocesan Offices